dark-side/sports-hub/products/sport_news_portal/web_application_features/log_in_and_sign_up/README.md

   - Users should be able to log in to an already created account
   - Users should not be able to log in with invalid credentials or empty credential fields (error message should appear)
   - Users should be able to restore password
-  - Logged-in users should be able to view personal information on the profile page (_do not allow if logged-in by social network_)
+  - Logged-in users should be able to view personal information on the profile page (_do not allow if logged-in via social network_)
   - Logged-in users should be able to update the personal information on the profile page (_do not allow if logged-in via social network_)
   - Logged-in users should be able to change the password (_do not allow if logged-in via social network_)
   - Logged-in users should be able to upload a photo as a profile picture (_do not allow if logged-in via social network_)